-- 5.4 Innovation Centre at County Hall: as agreed at the March Committee meeting, work has been progressing with the set-up and configuration of an Innovation Centre located in the County Hall Mezzanine which will allow us to work with services to demonstrate new technology in several familiar environments including:

-- Office of the future

-- In the Home

-- Meeting spaces

-- Canteen / Coffee shop

-We will show Technology, how it can be used out of the box and explore stories of how it is used elsewhere.

-IMT has now secured the space, the internet has been installed ready for use and furniture and the initial Technology has been ordered.

-IMT will be testing some of the initial technology such as Amazon Echo, Amazon show, Internet of things buttons, Logitech Harmony and LoRaWan in the next two to three weeks.

-- 5.5 Smart flat, Norwich: Adult Social Services is working in partnership with Rotary House for the Deaf to open a new 'smart flat' this summer on King Street, Norwich.
+- Innovation Centre at County Hall: as agreed at the March Digital Innovation and Efficiency Committee meeting, work has been progressing with the set-up and configuration of an Innovation Centre located in the County Hall Mezzanine which will allow IMT to work with services to demonstrate new technology in several familiar environments including: - a) Office of the future - b) In the home - c) Meeting spaces - d) Canteen / coffee shop - 5.4.1 We will show Technology, how it can be used out of the box and explore stories of how it is used elsewhere. - 5.4.2 IMT has now secured the space, the internet has been installed ready for use and furniture and the initial Technology has been ordered. - 5.4.3 IMT will be testing some of the initial technology such as Amazon Echo, Amazon show, Internet of things buttons, Logitech Harmony and LoRaWan in the next two to three weeks. - 5.5 Smart flat, Norwich: Adult Social Services is working in partnership with Rotary House for the Deaf to open a new 'smart flat' this summer on King Street, Norwich.
 The flat will allow demonstration of various types of assistive technology, designed to support elderly and vulnerable adults to remain living independently at home and in their community.
-As well as technology to help with hearing impairment, it will include: - telecare sensors linked to a community alarm monitoring centre - devices to provide localised and distant alerts to a person or their carer - GPS location devices - home activity monitory systems - other mainstream technology such as Wi-Fi sensors, Amazon Echo 'Alexa' devices and useful tablet based apps

-The 'smart flat will' be available to view by appointment through the Assistive Technology Team or Deaf Connexions, who are based at Rotary House, and will provide both the opportunity for individual service users to try out the different technologies as well as provide a venue for events, training and drop-in sessions.

-5.5 Amazon Innovation Day: early in March 2018, Amazon Web Services hosted an Innovation Day in Norwich with 40 attendees, including Members, officers, practitioners, service users and carers.
-Feedback from the day was positive and provided an opportunity to start to explore how mainstream technologies could support people to live independently for as long as possible.

-The output of the day was a long list of potential uses or skills where Amazon Echo could be developed further which has now been distilled down to some key areas where we feel Amazon Echo could both support individuals' outcomes and Promoting Independence objectives.
+As well as technology to help with hearing impairment, it will include: - a) telecare sensors linked to a community alarm monitoring centre - b) devices to provide localised and distant alerts to a person or their carer - c) GPS location devices - d) home activity monitory systems - e) other mainstream technology such as Wi-Fi sensors, Amazon Echo 'Alexa' devices and useful tablet based apps - 5.5.1 The 'smart flat will' be available to view by appointment through the Assistive Technology Team or Deaf Connexions, who are based at Rotary House, and will provide both the opportunity for individual service users to try out the different technologies as well as provide a venue for events, training and drop-in sessions. - Amazon Innovation Day: early in March 2018, Amazon Web Services hosted an Innovation Day in Norwich with 40 attendees, including Members, officers, practitioners, service users and carers.
+Feedback from the day was positive and provided an opportunity to start to explore how mainstream technologies could support people to live independently for as long as possible. - 5.6.1 The output of the day was a long list of potential uses or skills where Amazon Echo could be developed further which has now been distilled down to some key areas where we feel Amazon Echo could both support individuals' outcomes and Promoting Independence objectives.
 Amazon devices have also been trialled by some staff in IMT and some service users with sensory impairments.
 The use of Amazon devices has also been included in the design of the new supported living flats for people with learning disabilities at Netherwood Green.
 The development work with Amazon will be taken forward as part of the ongoing development of the assistive technology strategy and service.

-6 Conclusion
+6. Conclusion